 For other suppliers, it is required to formally seek at least two written quotations containing price and a sufficient amount of information relating to the specification of goods or services being purchased are to be sought.
-Where this is not practical, for e.g. due to limited suppliers, it must be noted through records relating to the process.
+Where this is not practical, for e.g.e.g., due to limited suppliers on island, it must be noted on the requisition. through records relating to the process.